dotlang/language/README.md

 Kinds of types: `primitives`, `product`, `sum` and function.

 ### Inheritance and polymorphism
 - Tuples can inherit from other tuples by composing that type with explode operator (`@`) and without a name.
-This can also be achieved by duplicating their fields with same name and type in your type but using `@` is easier and more readable.
+Inheritance is an explicit design decision so it should be explicitly stated by using explode operator.
+If you don't want to inherit but will have same fields, just defined those fields without using explode operator.
 `type Shape := ();`
 `type Circle := (@Shape...)`
 `type Square := (@Shape...)`